-67. The weediness of RF3 canola was assessed in the RARMP for DIR 021/2002 as posing negligible risk, and no credible reports of adverse outcomes as a result of the authorised release have been received (Section 3).
+67. The weediness of RF3 canola was assessed in the RARMP for DIR 021/2002 as posing negligible risk.
+No credible reports of adverse or other unintended effects, such as increased heat or drought stress tolerance, increased fitness or increased weediness, as a result of the release of RF3 canola have been received (Section 3).